Honors & Awards

 Gifford was ranked among the top 40 athlete prospects in the country by Rivals.com.
 Gifford was also a key member of the Knights’ basketball teams for two seasons.
 Gifford was the first player to commit to the Huskers’ 2014 class, and did not take any other visits.
 He had offers from Iowa, Ohio and Toledo among others.

 The son of Sam and Shannon Gifford, Luke was born on Aug.
 28, 1995.
 He is a four-time member of the Nebraska Scholar-Athlete Honor Roll.
-Gifford has earned spots on the Brook Berringer and Tom Osborne Citizenship Teams each of the past four years for his extensive community outreach work.
+Gifford was a five-time selection to the Brook Berringer and Tom Osborne Citizenship Teams for his extensive community outreach work.
 He also won the prestigious Sam Foltz Hero 27 Award in 2018.
 He has volunteered his time with the Nebraska Football Road Race, School is Cool, FCA, the Lincoln Marathon and several school and hospital outreach events.